IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   }
   ```

-#### Retrieve the result from the last activation
+## Retrieve the last activation result

-To access the most recent activation record, activation results or activation logs, use the `--last` or `-l` flag.
+To access the most recent activation result use the `--last` or `-l` flag.

 1. Run the following command to get your last activation result.